 Native Americans getting final settlement payments

-HELENA, Mont.
-(AP) — Hundreds of thousands of Native Americans have started receiving the final cash payments this week from one of the largest government settlements in U.S. history, about three years after the deal was approved.
+HELENA, Montana (AP) — Hundreds of thousands of Native Americans across the nation have started receiving the final cash payments this week from one of the largest government settlements in U.S. history.

-Checks ranging from $869 to $10 million were sent beginning Monday to more than 493,000 people by the administrators of the $3.4 billion settlement from a class-action lawsuit filed by Elouise Cobell of Browning, Montana.
+Checks ranging from $869 to nearly $10 million were sent beginning Monday to more than 493,000 people by the administrators of the $3.4 billion settlement.

-Cobell sued after finding the government squandered billions of dollars in royalties for land it held in trust for individual Indians that was leased for development, exploration or agriculture.
-The mismanagement stretched back to the 1880s, the lawsuit found.
+The settlement is from a class-action lawsuit filed in 1996 by Elouise Cobell, who sued after finding the government squandered billions of dollars in royalties for land it held in trust for individual Native Americans that was leased for development, exploration or agriculture

-She died of cancer in 2011, after more than 15 years of doggedly pursuing the lawsuit, rallying Native Americans around the cause and lobbying members of Congress for its approval.
+Cobell died of cancer in 2011, after more than 15 years of doggedly pursuing the lawsuit, rallying Native Americans and lobbying members of Congress for its approval